warne2tj/IdleHeroesPVPSimulator/README.md

   * improve look of hero stat sheet
   * refactor combat log output to read and flow better
   * improve gui (incorporate icons?)
+  * reorganize read me document into a more concise format of discoveries, assumptions, and questions about game mechanics

 Hero Mechanics: